Rise of the Dragon:

 Strategic-level games based in the Pacific Theater of World War II have never satisfied me: the Japanese cannot win.
 They can eke out of “victory” based on getting the Empire smashed to pieces a little later than happened in the actual war, but that’s about it.
 Given the reprehensible acts carried out in the name of Hirohito, it’s not a bad thing that Japan (much like Nazi Germany, no matter what the apologist fanboys say) never had a chance to win the war.
 But that doesn’t make the best game situation.
 Manchuria and its resources falling under Japanese control a generation earlier definitely increases the Empire’s ability to fight the Americans on an even basis, though still more unlikely events would have had to go Japan’s way.

 And it also opens the possibility of American intervention to thwart the vae victus-style peace terms.
-And there we have a whole new volume in the story line.
+We need to use those American ships from Pacific Crossroads for something.

 Don’t miss your opportunity to put Rise of the Dragon on your game table!
 Join the Gold Club and find out how to get it for your own collection.

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects.

 He lives in Birmingham, Alabama with his wife, three children and his dog, Leopold.